lidofinance/docs/docs/contracts/lido-oracle.md

 - `lastCompletedEpochId` - the last epoch that we pushed the report to the Lido,
 - `timeElapsed` - the time in seconds between the current epoch of push and the `lastCompletedEpochId`.
-Usually, it should be a frame long: 32 _ 12 _ 225 = 86400, but maybe multiples more in case that the previous frame didn't reach the quorum.
+Usually, it should be a frame long: 32 _ 12 _ 225 = 86400, but maybe multiples more in case that the previous frame didn't reach the quorum,
 - `lidoFee` - Lido's fee in basis points.
-Might be retrieved in the [Lido contract][6]
+Might be retrieved by calling `getFee()` in the [Lido contract][6],
 - `basisPoint` - basis point.
 1% equals 100.

 :::note